Bankoga/golem/docs/golem.md

 ## Framework

 > Definition: The construction, deployment, and maintenance systems of a golem.
-Can only have 1 per golem.
+Can only have 1 per golem, and can be paired.

 ### Purpose of the Framework